 Stefanie has visited:

 Probably still the Indiana Jones movies and the Lord of the Rings trilogy.
-I invested a considerable amount of effort into visiting as many filming location on my NZ road trip as possible!
+I invested a considerable amount of effort into visiting as many filming locations on my New Zealand road trip as possible.

 I left for Australia in 2004 for a year’s work and travel and never really came back to Germany.